 - The Generator Details page for the affected generator will display a grey DISCONNECTED banner with the status message: Device has stopped communicating

 What does it mean for a generator to be Disconnected?

-- A Wifi-connected generator has failed to send a message for more than 3 hours.
+- A Wii-connected generator has failed to send a message for over 3 hours.

-- An LTE-connected generator has failed to send a message for more than 27 hours.
+- An LTE-connected generator has failed to send a message for over 27 hours.

 A generator will only remain in an Offline status for 48 hours.
 After a generator has remained without communication for 48 hours after initially displaying the Offline status, the status will change to Disconnected.